 Instead of focusing our efforts on prevention, we focus all our efforts on punishment,” Dr. Letourneau explains.
 With this shift in thinking, we can potentially navigate these tough conversations with families in the therapy room in a more compassionate way.

-For more insight on the topic of problematic sexual behavior in children and youth, RSVP for the From Hysteria to Hope: Bringing Reason to Sexual Abuse in Childhood webinar, featuring Dr. Elizabeth Letourneau on Nov.
-21, 2019 at 11am EST. As always, this webinar will be FREE and CE credits are available.
-To RSVP visit https://militaryfamilieslearningnetwork.org/event/52244
+For more insight on the topic of problematic sexual behavior in children and youth, view the From Hysteria to Hope: Bringing Reason to Sexual Abuse in Childhood webinar, featuring Dr. Elizabeth Letourneau which is archived at https://militaryfamilieslearningnetwork.org/event/52244

-Be sure to head on over to the Sexual Behavior in Children and Youth Series page where you’ll find webinars and podcast episodes as well as information on upcoming webinar topics in this MFLN FD series that will be ongoing throughout 2020.
+Be sure to visit to the Sexual Behavior in Children and Youth Series page where you’ll find webinars and podcast episodes as well as information on upcoming webinar topics in this MFLN FD series that will be ongoing throughout 2020.

 Letourneau, E. (2016).
 Child Sexual Abuse is Preventable, Not Inevitable.
 TEDMED Talk.
 Retrieved from: https://www.tedmed.com/talks/show?id=620399